dekuNukem/daytripper/README.md

 ## FAQ

-### What operating system is Daytripper compatible with?
+### What operating system is supported?

 Daytripper works out-of-box with Windows, from XP to 10.
+No driver needed.

 It is also compatible with anything that supports USB keyboards, such as Linux, MacOS, Android, iOS, and more.